 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 What kind of special offers do lenders offer?

 Here's a quick run down of the most common types of home loan offers from Australian lenders.

-Many lenders will deposit a cashback into your account once you settle your home loan.
+Many lenders will deposit your cash back payment into your account once you settle your home loan.
 This is becoming an increasingly common offer for refinance customers, as lenders fight hard to get existing borrowers to switch to a new lender.

-Cashbacks tend to be worth around $1,000 to $3,000 and usually come with multiple conditions.
-These include:
+Cash backs tend to be worth around $1,000 to $3,000 and often come with a few conditions and criteria.
+These can include: